“Let’s go hiking,” I said one early morning.

-Hours passed and I grew anxious, “let’s go!
+Hours passed, and I grew anxious.
+“Let’s go!
 Let’s go!”
-I said repeatedly, “the day is being wasted!”
-We were all on a tour of Costa Rica, leaving Arenal National Park tomorrow and I wanted to get a good day of hiking around the volcano.
+“The day’s being wasted!”
+We were all on a tour of Costa Rica, leaving Arenal National Park the next day, and I wanted to get in a good day of hiking around the volcano.
 Finally, they acquiesced, we hailed down a cab, and were off to Arenal National Park.

 After what seemed an eternity, we found a dirt road.
 We weren’t sure where it went or which way town was.
-The road was on the map and luckily, a science station was marked on it.
+The road was on the map, and luckily, a science station was marked on it.
 But which way was the science station?
 If we went the wrong way, we could be walking pointlessly even longer.
 So we took a chance and began walking.
 Luckily, it was the right way.
-Soon we came to the gate and the guard, informing us we couldn’t call a cab from there, pointed us back the other way and said the main road back into town was a 20 minute walk.
+Soon we came to the gate, and the guard, informing us we couldn’t call a cab from there, pointed us back the other way and said the main road back into town was a 20-minute walk.

-We joined our tour group, over an hour late and still dirty from the forest.
-Everyone looking at us and asking “Where were you guys?”
+We joined our tour group, over an hour late and still dirty from the forest, everyone looking at us and asking, “Where were you guys?”